kyclark/bioinformatics_primer/parallel/README.md

 make: *** [halt] Error 1
 ````

-You see that we didn't get to the end of the jobs file.
+We didn't get to the end of the jobs file because the failure caused the whole process to stop.
 It happended that "Jan" was greeted after the error, but no other jobs were started because we told `parallel` to halt as soon as possible after encountering any error.

 ## Dynamically Writing a Jobs File

 It's not typical that you would manually write a jobs file.
-Usually you have some input files or directories from the user and need to go find all the files to process.
+Usually you have some input files or directories from the user and then need to go find all the files to process.
 Here is an example of reading the top 100 boys' names from 1945 birth records and sending those to our `hello.sh` program.

 ````
 $ cat -n run_names.sh